Fellowship is Life - The Story of the National Clarion Cycling Club by Denis Pye

-Fellowship is Life is the story of a Cycling Club unlike any other, told by a writer who believes with Ivan Illich that "Socialism will only come riding on a bicycle".
+Fellowship is Life - is the story of a Cycling Club unlike any other, told by a writer who believes with Ivan Illich that "Socialism will only come riding on a bicycle".

-"Fellowship is Life" wrote Tom Groom, who, with six other Labour Church timbers, formed the first Clarion Cycling Club in Birmingham over a century ago, and lived long enough to celebrate the 50-Year Jubilee of The National Clarion.
+"Fellowship is Life" wrote Tom Groom, who, with six other Labour Church timbers, formed the first Clarion Cycling Club in Birmingham over a century ago and lived long enough to celebrate the 50-Year Jubilee of The National Clarion.

 In the cycle-crazy 1890s Tom and his comrades linked the coming of the Safety Bicycle with the founding of the popular Socialist weekly The Clarion, starting a movement which swept the country in the years before the First World War.